rivet-dev/vbare/README.md

 The core of why VBARE was designed this way is:

-- Manual evolutions simplify application logic by putting all complex evolutions & defaults in a conversion code instead of inside your core applciation logic
+- Manual evolutions **simplifies application logic** by putting all complex evolutions & defaults in a conversion code instead of inside your core application logic
-- Manual evolution forces you to handle edge cases of migrations & breaking changes at the cost of more verbose migration code
+- Manual evolution **forces developers to handle edge cases** of migrations & breaking changes at the cost of more verbose migration code
-- Stop making big breaking v1 to v2 changes — instead, make much smaller schema changes with more flexibility
+- Stop making big breaking v1 to v2 changes — instead, **make much smaller schema changes** with more flexibility
-- Schema evolution frequently requires more than just renaming properties (like Protobuf, Flatbuffers, Cap'n'proto) — more complicated reshaping & fetching data from remote sources is commonly needed
+- Schema evolution frequently requires more than just renaming properties (like Protobuf, Flatbuffers, Cap'n'proto) — **more complicated reshaping & fetching data** from remote sources is commonly needed

 ## Implementations